JNRowe/jnrowe.github.io/articles/advent_of_code_2018.rst

 What’s next?
 ------------

 Let us be honest here.
-Winteral is almost upon us and I’ll probably end up diving back in to complete the remaining days ;)
+Winterval is almost upon us and I’ll probably end up diving back in to complete the remaining days ;)

 .. rubric:: Footnotes